mittenin-at/bmi-rails5/README.md

 ## Welcome to BMI

-BMI is a body mass tracker application written in Ruby on Rails.
+BMI is a body mass index tracker application written in Ruby on Rails.
 It is licenced under the GPLv3.
 See licence File provided in the same directory for details.